carlfranklin/LocalizationInBlazor/README.md

 </div>
 ```

-All I did was add this guy..
+All I did was add this guy in the top div, before the `About` link:

 ```xml
 <CultureSelector />
 ```

-In the top div, before the `About` link.

 Finally, we need to be able to set the culture when we load the app.